Pittsburgh has a long jazz history — and now, a new venue for jazz musicians and fans to call home.

 Shannon, a guitarist and composer, will lead the house band, the Nosmo King Trio — named in honor of his grandfather, Pittsburgh radio personality Paul Shannon — on weeknights, while local acts will take the spotlight on the weekends.

 After living and performing in New York City for 12 years, Shannon returned to Pittsburgh on a mission to resurrect the jazz scene here.
-He recruited Ross, the son of his former music teacher.
+He recruited Ross, the son of his former music teacher, who has worked in local kitchens including Pirata, Bravo Franco and Pan Asian Kitchen.

 “If the food is the heart, the music the soul,” Marshall says, then “the spirit of the space will be the cocktails.”